CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

       ![image](../media/az104-mod3-image34.png)

-   >**Note**: Microsoft Entra ID P2 are required in order to implement dynamic groups.
+   >**Note**: Microsoft Entra ID P2 is required in order to implement dynamic groups.

-    >**Note**: From here you can purchase a license, manage the licenses you have, and assign licenses to users and groups.
+    >**Note**: From here, you can purchase a license, manage the licenses you have, and assign licenses to users and groups.
 Select **Licensed features** to see what is available.

     >**Note**: Please review the document to enhance your understanding of Microsoft Entra ID P2.
 You can find it at: https://learn.microsoft.com/en-us/entra/fundamentals/licensing